-The first option is to simply enter fullscreen mode.
-In full screen, only the page you’re viewing, and bookmarks (if you haven’t hid them) are shown.
+The easiest way to hide tabs in Google Chrome is to simply enter fullscreen mode.
+In fullscreen, only the page you’re viewing, and bookmarks (if you haven’t hid them) are shown.
 You can enter fullscreen mode in the following ways:

 - With Chrome open, hit the

 3 dotsto the right of the address bar and click the

 Option 2: Pin / Lock Tabs